juiyangchang/CarND-Term1-Vehicle-Detection/README.md

 Below is the result of the pipeline over the six test images.
 ![][image1]
 I did several experiment to tune the classifier.
 First of all, as mentioned before, I tried tuning the feature extraction approach and SVM parameter with cross validation and different scoring criterion such as accuracy, roc_auc and f1.
 I found accuracy seem to be a more suitable criteria then the rest two.
 I also tuned the range of slice heights and the threshold of heat map.
 But it is more of trial and error in both of these cases.
-It seems that a threshold of 1 for the heat map is more robust.
+It seems that a threshold of 2 for the heatmap is more robust.
+This threshold means that a pixel will only be included in the final bounding box if it lies in three or more scanning-detected bounding box.

 ## Video Implementation